M1 vs. Robinhood Comparison Review

 If you like to take money matters into your own hands, you might like Robinhood.
 As we said before, Robinhood isn’t a robo-advisor.
 This means that investors are on their own to rebalance and manage their portfolios.
 If you prefer to rebalance your investments, keep an eye on tax efficient investing and trade throughout the day, then choose Robinhood a free bare-bones trading app will save you money—you just need to be proactive about monitoring your account.

-If you like just a bit of portfolio management, you might like M1 Finance.
+If you like investment portfolio management, you might like M1 Finance.
 The M1 Finance robo-advisor makes it very clear when your portfolio deviates from your desired asset mix.
 When this happens, M1 Finance will then rebalance in one of two ways.
 Investors can easily trigger automatic portfolio rebalancing with a click of a button.
 Another option is to add additional funds to their account which the robo-advisor will use to bring your allocated investments back up to your goals.

 In the M1 vs. Robinhood race, M1 wins if you’re seeking retirement, trust, business or joint accounts.